DerThorsten/scmz/README.md

 * Ideas:

-    - We could merge multiple datasets with potentially different features/expressions into a single dataset.
+    * We could merge multiple datasets with potentially different features/expressions into a single dataset.
     All expressions which are missing in one dataset but are contained in an other dataset are set to zero in the dataset where they are missing
     (to put it differntly, we replace missing expressions/features with zeros) After merging all exressions should be non-zero for at least some cells.
     In this way we created a datset which has support for a lot of expressions.
     In the extrem we would combine all datassets we can find, and create a model which uses all 20,000 genes.
     The main challange will be to train a neural network which is able to handle 20k features.

+* Software Questions:

+    * What format should the neural networ be stored?
+What framework to use?
+        * pytorch, onnx, tensorflow?